 About the Endpoint

 As of the Qlik Sense June 2018 release, a new application level metadata endpoint is available via the Qlik Sense Proxy (exposed via the Engine).
 Data is populated for this endpoint post-reload in a June 2018+ environment.
-From this data, we have built a Qlik application that ingests it and provides lightweight dashboard to analyze your application.
-The URL to access this data is
+From this data, a Qlik application has been built that ingests it and provides lightweight dashboard to analyze your applications.
+The URL to access this data is from a single application is

 where server is a server that the application can be accessed over and GUID is the application ID.
 Note that the application does not need to be lifted into RAM for the metadata to be accessed.